jlongbotham/StressChange/README.md

                                 -verbFreq [ 1000 ]
 ```

-If no option is given, the first listed is the default.
+If no option is given, the first option listed is the default.

 ## Overview